463548483/Proxy/README.md

 ## Cache Rule
 1. If cache-control include private or no store, not stored in Cache
-2. If response does not have max-age or expire time, regarded as never expired!!
+2. If response does not have max-age or expire time, regarded as never expired and assgin max time_t
 3. Get directly from cache
     - method=GET
     - without "no cache" label both in request and response